thomassorensen2650/node-red-contrib-mqtt-sparkplug-plus/readme.md

 ## mqtt sparkplug device
 The *mqtt sparkplug device* act as a [Sparkplug B complient](https://s3.amazonaws.com/ignition-modules/Current/Sparkplug+Specification.pdf) EoN Node.

 The node will connect to an MQTT broker (server) and act as an MQTT Edge of Network (EoN) Node.
-The client current handles the following messages:
+The client current handles the following messages and features:

 * NBIRTH
 * DBIRTH